 The software was able to sense test-like scenarios through speed, air pressure, engine operation and steering wheel position, and would subsequently shift the vehicle into something of a safety mode, making the engine run below full power.
 This resulted in engines omitting up to 40 times more nitrogen oxide pollutants than the US’s regulatory limit.

-How Much Could I Get From Diesel Emission Claims?
+How Much Could I Get From a Diesel Car Emission Refund?